DavidGhedini/JRI-Docs/docs/wizard.rst

 .. image:: _static/5-java.png

+JRI Publihsher has been tested with OpenJDK 8 and Oracle JDK 8.

 **Apache Tomcat:**

 .. image:: _static/8-tomcat.png

-We have test with Tomcat 9.x:
+JRI Publihsher has been tested with Apache Tomcat 8.x and 9.x:

 .. image:: _static/9-tomcat.png